Wednesbury: 20th and 21st centuries

 During the 1970s and 1980s, Wednesbury's traditional industry declined and unemployment rose, but since 1990 new developments such as a new light industrial estate, a retail park and the pedestrian-only Union Street have given a new look to the town.
 The traditional market is still a feature of the bustling centre, and the streets around Market Place are now a protected conservation area.

-In the late 1980s, a section of land near junction 9 of the M6 motorway was designated as the location for a new retail development.
-The first retailer to move onto the site was Swedish furniture retailer Ikea, who opened their superstore in January 1991.
-Throughout the 1990s, the retail park expanded to include several more large units, although most of these were empty by 2009 due to the recession.
-However, most of the units were occupied again by 2012 and the retail park is now home to retailers including Next (which opened in November 2005), TK Maxx, Boots, Curry's, B&Q and B&M. When the original Curry's store opened in 1995, it was the largest electrical superstore in Europe.

-The retail park was expanded in 2017 with the construction of more retail units and eateries, while the existing car park was remodelled to create more parking spaces.
+In the late 1980s, land near junction 9 of the M6 motorway was designated as the location for a retail development.
+Swedish furniture retailer Ikea was the first to move in; its superstore opened in January 1991.
+In the 1990s the retail park grew to include several more large units, but most of these were empty by 2009 due to the recession.
+However, most of the units were occupied again by 2012 and the retail is home to numerous retailers.
+The retail park was expanded in 2017 with the construction of more retail units and 'eateries', and the car park was remodelled to create more parking spaces.

-Wednesbury was also the scene of two major tragedies during the second half of the 20th century.
+Wednesbury was the scene of two major tragedies during the second half of the 20th century.
 On 21 December 1977, four siblings aged between 4 and 12 years died in a house fire in School Road, Friar Park, at the height of the national firefighters strike.
 The house was demolished soon afterwards, leaving a gap in a terrace of council houses.
 On 24 September 1984, four pupils and a teacher from Stuart Bathurst RC High School were killed when their minibus was struck by a roll of steel which fell from the back of a lorry, on Wood Green Road close to the park keepers house.

-For well over 100 years, Wednesbury was dominated by the huge Patent Shaft steel works, which opened during the 19th century on a site straddling the border with Tipton, and closed in 1980.
+For well over 100 years, Wednesbury was dominated by the huge Patent Shaft steel works, which opened during the 19th century and closed in 1980.
 The factory was demolished in 1983, and within a decade had been developed for light industry and services.
-The iron gates of the factory are still in existence and were later mounted on the traffic island at Holyhead Road and Dudley Street.
+The iron gates of the factory still exist and are mounted on the traffic island at Holyhead Road and Dudley Street.